sputnik-h/mobile-game-analytics/README.md

 # 📱 Mobile Game Analytics & A/B Testing

-This project explores user behavior in a mobile game through two key components:
+This project explores user behavior and monetization in a mobile game dataset through two key components:

 1. **Player Retention Analysis** — understanding how player engagement with the game evolve over time.
 2. **A/B Testing** — evaluating the impact of a new penalty-based feature on monetization metrics like revenue and in-app purchases.